julemagne/emblog/README.md

 # Emblog

-Responsive blog I designed and built using Ember CLI and Bootstrap with Mirage as a mock back end server.
+Responsive blog I designed and built using Ember CLI, Bootstrap, and Sass with Mirage as a mock back end server.
 View live on Firebase at https://emblog-aff8a.firebaseapp.com/

 ## Prerequisites